 How Do I Replace A Burned-Out RV Thermostat?

 Thermostats and their internal temperature sensors typically last a long time.
 Yet they still do have a limited lifespan.

-If some part of the thermostat burns out, it could fail to accurately read the temperature, or send a signal to the compressor.
+If some part of the thermostat burns out, it could fail to accurately read the temperature or send a signal to the compressor.

-When this happens the compressor sits dormant, yet the fan runs thinking that it needs to move the air out.
+When this happens, the compressor sits dormant, yet the fan runs, thinking that it needs to move the air out.

-I’ve had more than once where a thermostat went out, and I wasted a lot of hours poking around at things that turned out to not be the problem.
+I’ve had more than once where a thermostat went out, and I wasted a lot of hours poking around at things that turned out not to be the problem.

 Fortunately, thermostats are relatively easy to replace.

 Is It A Problem With The Fan?

 If you notice that the AC fan only works at certain speeds, or cannot go faster than low without dimming the lights, then the fan motor or capacitor might be going bad.

 If you notice a slight burning smell in the air when the fan is running, it could be that a bearing or a wire in the fan motor has burned out.
 In a situation like this running, it could be a real fire hazard!